trustwallet/developer/assets/merging-fee.md

 But supporting so many assets has a high cost, in terms of running the infrastructure, ensuring continuous integrations, handling a massive number of requests to the assets info, etc. A lot of spam/scam coins also find us.

-We have introduced this crypto contribution in order to filter down requests, so we have more time to handle genuine ones.
+We have introduced this crypto contribution in order to filter requests, so we have more time to handle genuine ones.

-**How  dare you ask for money in the case of an Open Source project?**
+We were partly insipred by [Token Curated Registry](https://medium.com/@tokencuratedregistry/a-simple-overview-of-token-curated-registries-84e2b7b19a06).

+**What do I have to pay attention to?**

+* Double check the [contribution guidelines](assets/add_new_asset.md), to minimize the risk of your PR being rejected.
+* Make sure to set the correct memo on your transfer.

+**How does a Fee fit with Open Source?**

 We believe in the power of open-source software, and essential parts of Trust Wallet are open source to contribute to the community
 ([Wallet-Core](https://developer.trustwallet.com/wallet-core), [Blockatlas](https://developer.trustwallet.com/blockatlas)).